preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 .. image:: rtf-add-image-media-picker-76.png

-Available image or video suppliers will differ depending in setup.
+Available image or video suppliers will differ depending on setup.
 This is an example.

 See this page for more information: :doc:`Media picker </general-assets/media-picker/index>`